Claims For Mopping Accidents Explained

 Mopping Accident Claims – Time Limits

-As part of mopping accident claims, special damages can be awarded to reimburse the injured person for any expenses or financial losses they have incurred as a result of their injuries.
+As part of mopping accident claims, special damages may also be awarded to reimburse the injured person for any expenses or financial losses they have incurred as a result of their injuries.
 Some examples of the types of special damages you may be able to claim for a wet floor accident include:

 • Medical expenses such as the cost of any medication, physiotherapy, operations or any other medical treatment you may have needed because of your injuries.